 We ask for:

-An equity-centered turnaround model that keeps Dobie public and partners with trusted community organizations (Austin Voices and ACE)
+An equity-centered turnaround model that keeps Dobie public and partners with trusted community organizations (e.g., Austin Voices)

 Transparency and community input on the 2022 Bond funds